dhruv-atwork/writeups/THM/Nmap-writeup.md

 **Explanation:**

 * sn --> Ping Scan (-sP in past)

-  Standard,Fast Nmap Scan without involving ports
+Standard, fast Nmap Scan without involving ports.
-  Can be used with Both CIDR(0/24)[Includes .0 and .255] and Octet Range Addressing(1-254)[Skips .0 and .255]
+Can be used with Both CIDR(0/24) [Includes .0 and .255] and Octet Range Addressing(1-254) [Skips .0 and .255]
   In this scan, nmap pings every host with ICMP + ARP(if locally on network) + (TCP/ACK) packet.
 If on a local network, ARP requests are sent.

 ---